joric/arduino-bitcoin-miner/README.md

 ### Scrypt

-Not supported.
-Atmega32u4 only has 2.5K RAM, so even basic Scrypt-based cryptocurrencies are not feasible, for example, Litecoin uses Scrypt with 128 KB RAM (in order to fit into a typical L2 cache).
+Scrypt is not supported (yet).
+ATmega32U4 only has 2.5K RAM, so even basic Scrypt-based cryptocurrencies are not feasible, for example, Litecoin uses Scrypt with 128 KB RAM (in order to fit into a typical L2 cache).
 Other cryptocurrencies have even higher memory requirements, e.g. CryptoNight algorithm used in Monero requires at least a megabyte of internal memory.